DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-qtgfq11/README.md

 - Preconditions and postconditions were taught as well.
 Preconditions are statements that describe valid input.
 Postconditions are conditions that the output should satisfy.
 - The properties of algorithm are input, output, definiteness, correctness, finiteness and generality.
 - Two ways of searching algorithms were taught to us.
 It is the linear search sample program which is a one by one search tool, and the binary search algorithm which is a little faster than linear search.

+#Week 9
+- Binary search was discussed to us.
+We were taught how iteration is necessary for doing pseudo codes, and how it will help us to see if what we did was correct.
+- Bubble Sort Algorithm was also taught to us.
+This is sorting numbers according to order and it is arranged by comparing adjacent elements.
+- Insertion Sort Algorithm was also discussed.
+This is done by comparing the first element and the second element and if the second element is smaller, place it before the first element and so on.
+- Greedy Algorithm was discussed as well.
+This algorithm selects the best choice at each step.
+- Growth of Functions is also discussed.
+It is often described using Big-O notation.